fouad/proposal-try-expressions/readme.md

 <p align="center">
   Proposal for simpler error handling<br/>
-  when using Async Functions in ECMAScript
+  when using functions and Promises in ECMAScript
 </p>

 <br/>

 ## Summary

-The current `try catch` error handling pattern leads to uncaught exceptions when dealing with promises.
-This is a new `try` syntax for Async Functions to combine a Promise's value and error into a single return as an Array.
+The current `try...catch` error handling pattern leads to uncaught exceptions when dealing with promises.
+This is a new `try` syntax to combine a Promise's value and error or wrap an expression in a `try...catch` into a single return type as an Array.

 ```js
 let [value, err] = try await fetch()